Static Shock: Production

-The third season of the show saw some of the biggest changes; in addition to Richie's superhero powers and a new opening, Static changed his costume.
+The third season saw some of the biggest changes; in addition to Richie's superpowers and a new opening, Static changed his costume.
 Cowan stated that the change was done to give his clothes a "feel of the comic book", while McDuffie said it represented a growth that Virgil was passing through.
 This maturation made possible to "explore some of the darker places in his world," and to have more varied conflicts, as the villains have also become more mature.
 He described it is as "a natural outgrowth of all that, as is the new, more naturalistic look of the show."
 This change followed the second-season premiere—"The Big Leagues"—when Static meets Batman and Robin.
 Burnett said, "after that show, everybody went, 'Let's go in that direction.'"
-Writer John Semper, Jr. commented, "of course, I always lean toward the dramatic ...
+Writer John Semper Jr. commented, "of course, I always lean toward the dramatic ...
 But the same old light-hearted Static spirit is still there."
-Richie gains superhero powers because it was becoming hard to fit him into the story and the producers wanted to keep the "chemistry" between voice actors LaMarr and Marsden.
+Richie gains superpowers because it was becoming hard to fit him into the story and the producers wanted to keep the "chemistry" between voice actors Phil LaMarr and Jason Marsden.
 There was also a positive response from children in focus groups so "[t]he answer seemed pretty obvious."

 The series' music director was Richard Wolf, while he, Stanley Clarke and Max Gousse were the composers, and Kennard Ramsey was the orchestrator.
 For action sequences, Wolf wanted to use "real adrenaline-pumping beat" of 125 beats per minute; however, hip hop music usually only reached 110 beats.
-The predominant score was electronica with some hip hop-type and DMX-type vocals.
+The predominant score was electronica with hip hop-type and DMX-type vocals.
 R&B and old school hip hop melodies were also used depending on the scenes, and each character had a specific theme.
 Wolf composed the opening theme for the first two seasons.
-Starting from the third season, the show had a new opening theme, written by Master P and Lil' Romeo (and performed by the latter).
+Starting from the third season, the show had a new opening theme, written by Master P and Lil' Romeo and performed by the latter.